Hispano-Suiza 8

-The Hispano-Suiza 8 was a water-cooled V8 SOHC aero engine introduced by Hispano-Suiza in 1914, and was the most commonly used liquid-cooled engine in the aircraft of the Entente Powers during the First World War.
+The Hispano-Suiza 8 is a water-cooled V8 SOHC aero engine introduced by Hispano-Suiza in 1914 that went on to become the most commonly used liquid-cooled engine in the aircraft of the Entente Powers during the First World War.
 The original Hispano-Suiza 8A was rated at 140 hp and the later, larger displacement Hispano-Suiza 8F reached 330 hp.

 Hispano-Suiza 8 engines and variants produced by Hispano-Suiza and other companies under licence were built in twenty-one factories in Spain, France, Britain, Italy, and the U.S. Derivatives of the engine were also used abroad to power numerous aircraft types and the engine can be considered as the ancestor of another successful engine by the same designer, the Hispano-Suiza 12Y (and Soviet Klimov V12 derivative aero-engines) which was in service during the Second World War.

 Design and development

 Origins

 At the beginning of World War I, the production lines of the Barcelona based Hispano-Suiza automobile and engine company were switched to the production of war materiel.
 Chief engineer Marc Birkigt led work on an aircraft engine based on his successful V8 automobile engine.
 The resulting engine, called the Hispano-Suiza 8A (HS-31), made its first appearance in February 1915.

 The first 8A kept the standard configuration of Birkigt's existing design: eight cylinders in 90° Vee configuration, a displacement of 11.76 litres (717.8 cu in) and a power output of 140 hp at 1,900 rpm.
 In spite of the similarities with the original design, the engine had been substantially refined.
 The crankshaft was machined from a solid piece of steel.
 The cylinder blocks were cast aluminium and of monobloc type that is, in one piece with the SOHC cylinder heads.
 The inlet and exhaust ports were cast into the blocks, the valve seats were in the top face of the steel cylinder liners, which were screwed into the blocks.
 Using a rotating bevel gear-driven tower shaft coming up from the crankcase along the rear end of each cylinder bank, with the final drive for each cylinder bank's camshaft accommodated within a semicircular bulge at the rear end of each valve cover.
 Aluminium parts were coated in vitreous enamel to reduce leakage.
 All parts subject to wear, and those critical for engine ignition were duplicated: spark plugs for dual ignition reliability, valve springs, magnetos, etc.